nayakvirat163-oss/Cv-Website/README.md

 # Chinmaya Vidyalaya Bokaro Website Documentation

 A prototype **school management system** built with HTML, CSS, and JavaScript.
 It offers separate portals for students and teachers.
 Some features remain placeholders.
 The UI uses vibrant gradients, animations, and a custom 3D logo.

+This project was created by **Aditya, Aarav, Virat, and Vaidik**, with strong support from an AI assistant.

 ## Prototype Status